DarthFeder/DiscoveryCraft/README.md

 - To go along with the gentleman vs. mad scientist approach, a tracking system to see what side your science is leaning towards.

-- Two different armour sets: a gentleman one with a tophat, monacle, and a cloak; and a mad scientist one with a labcoat and goggles.
+- Two different armour sets: a gentleman one with a top hat, monocle, and a cloak; and a mad scientist one with a lab coat and goggles.

-- A lightning atraction rod.
+- A lightning attraction rod.
 Put it on top of your castle, and watch as a small lightning vortex hovers over it!
 Will look awesome for all your evil needs.
 Probably will require some fuel source, though.

 - Different kinds of lasers!
-Mining lasers, defense lasers, laser fenses, laser turrets, laser etc.
+Mining lasers, defence lasers, laser fences, laser turrets, laser etc.

 - Control blocks with your mi-y-in-y-ind!